Our Review Process

 - The benefits of consuming cabbage for diabetics also include the low carbohydrate levels of cabbage that initiate a decrease in blood sugar levels.

 Cabbage may not sound an exciting vegetable, but here are some exciting recipes that can lift your taste buds.
 Cabbage can be eaten raw with a little bit of salad dressing, and here, we have some cooked and raw recipes of cabbage.
+Here are few cabbage recipes for diabetics listed:

 - Easy to prep and make, this cabbage recipe is a perfect accompaniment with other food items on your plate.
 Start by chopping the cabbage into ½ inch strips, take a big pot over high heat and stir fry the cabbage with stevia leaves for about 3 minutes.
 Reduce heat and pour a mixture of vinegar, water and salt all over the cabbage.
 Cover with a lid and allow it to simmer for 2-3 hours.
 If you wish to have your cabbage a little crunchy, then switch off the heat in 30 minutes.
 Serve hot!

 - Apple slaw: Use ½ a cup basic coleslaw dressing, apple cider vinegar, celery seed and stir with chopped cabbage leaves and freshly cut diced apples.
 Add diced carrots for enhancing the taste and colour of the salad.
 Refrigerate before consuming.
 This recipe is fresh from the farms and can be eaten as a tea time snack also.
+Also know about best medicine for diabetes in India.

 1. How many carbs can people with diabetes eat?